Confronting the Chaplygin gas with data: background and perturbed cosmic dynamics: Background cosmology in the CG model

 \section{Background cosmology in the CG model}

-The negative pressure associated with the CG model is related to a positive energy density by a characteristic equation of state given as \cite{kamenshchik2001alternative}
+The negative pressure associated with the CG model is related to a positive energy density by a characteristic equation of state given as \cite{kamenshchik2001alternative, kahya2014observational}:

-where $p$ is the pressure and $\rho$ is the energy density, both in a comoving reference frame with $\rho >0$. $A$ and $\alpha$ are positive constants\footnote{The values for $\alpha$ are given by CG model for $0<\alpha \leq 1$, and the original OCG at $\alpha = 1$ \cite{ccgmg}.}.
-We assume the energy density of the multi-fluid universe to consist of CG, baryons and radiation.
-The conservation equations for the ith fluid is given as
+where $p$ is the pressure and $\rho$ is the energy density, both in a co-moving reference frame with $\rho >0$. $A$ and $\alpha$ are positive constants\footnote{The values for $\alpha$ are given by CG model for $0<\alpha \leq 1$, and the original OCG at $\alpha = 1$ \cite{ccgmg}.}.

+We assume the energy density of the multifluid universe to consist of CG and baryons.
+The conservation equations for the $i^{\mathrm{th}}$ fluid is given as

-From the Eq. \eqref{CGpressure} the energy density of the exotic fluid reads
+From Eq. \ref{CGpressure} the energy density of the exotic fluid reads